nettle for hormones with dried and fresh leaves

 Steep for up to 15 minutes and that gives you a basic, pale tea like the one shown above.

-It’s called a nettle infusion and it produces a significantly darker tea as a result of the higher concentration of nutrients.
+An overnight infusion produces a significantly darker tea as a result of the higher concentration of nutrients.

 Here’s what the infusion looks like: